sgoldenlab/simba/docs/Tutorial_tools.md

 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/cropvideo.PNG" width="232" height="232" />

-1. First, select a video to crop, click on `Browse File`
+1. First, click on `Browse File` to select a video to crop.

 2. Then click on `Crop Video` and the following window `Select ROI` will pop up.